| Title: | Aggregation Operators and Preordered Sets |

 Returns a single logical value

-indicating whether x
+indicating whether x is weakly

-dominated by y
+dominated by y.

 Gagolewski M., Grzegorzewski P., Possibilistic Analysis of Arity-Monotonic Aggregation Operators and Its Relation to Bibliometric Impact Assessment of Individuals, International Journal of Approximate Reasoning 52(9), 2011, pp. 1312-1324.